Makuh17/homework_fall2021/README.md

-This repository contains my solutions for the assignments for [Berkeley CS 285: Deep Reinforcement Learning, Decision Making, and Control](http://rail.eecs.berkeley.edu/deeprlcourse/).
+This repository contains my solutions to the assignments for [Berkeley CS 285: Deep Reinforcement Learning, Decision Making, and Control](http://rail.eecs.berkeley.edu/deeprlcourse/).

 Based on my interest in RL, I have chosen to self study this course as it appears to be the most comprehensive course on Deep RL available.